AnshumanTripathi/anshumantripathi.github.io/content/samyak/my-first-post.md

 ---
-title: "My First Post"
+title: "How does DNS work?"
 date: 2023-01-30T11:44:59+05:30
-draft: false
+draft: true
 ---

-# Introduction

 This is my first post.